Padawan-Mntn/Padawan-Mntn/README.md

 📫 How to reach me: ... https://www.linkedin.com/in/mariegeai/

-🚀 Brand new graduate from the Le Wagon data science bootcamp
+🚀 Recent graduate of Le Wagon data science bootcamp